eneepo/docs/content/en/kubernetes/extra/components.md

    - **Heapster (deprecated)**: Used for cluster-wide monitoring and performance analysis.
 In recent versions, this has been replaced by the Metrics Server and external monitoring solutions.

+## Networking Plugins
-4. **Networking Plugins**: Kubernetes supports various networking plugins that enable communication between pods across nodes.
+Kubernetes supports various networking plugins that enable communication between pods across nodes.
 Examples include Calico, Flannel, and Weave.

+## Storage Plugins
-5. **Storage Plugins**: Kubernetes can manage storage volumes and supports different storage solutions like AWS EBS, GCE PD, and network-attached storage.
+Kubernetes can manage storage volumes and supports different storage solutions like AWS EBS, GCE PD, and network-attached storage.

+## Authentication and Authorization
-6. **Authentication and Authorization**: These are not standalone components but are integral to Kubernetes.
+These are not standalone components but are integral to Kubernetes.
 They control who can access the cluster and what actions they can perform.
 Kubernetes can integrate with various identity providers and access control mechanisms.

 These components work together to provide the core features and functionality of Kubernetes, allowing you to manage and scale containerized applications efficiently and reliably.
 Note that the specific components and their configurations can vary depending on the Kubernetes distribution and the environment in which it is deployed.